williamsnell/ws_content/content/posts/gans/index.md

 first layer has hindered the ability of the discriminator to notice and penalize noise and overall "image-quality".

-I imagine each decrease in input kernels as the discriminator looking through an increasingly blurry lens or perhaps tinted lens at the image, able to make out broad strokes but missing areas of high spatial frequency, and seeing an increasingly desaturated version of the world.
+I imagine each decrease in input kernels as the discriminator looking through an increasingly blurry or perhaps tinted lens at the image, able to make out broad strokes but missing areas of high spatial frequency, and seeing an increasingly desaturated version of the world.
 The analogy isn't quite right, since the spatial dimensions the network receives are unchanged, but it's a start.